A. Quincy Jones Architecture: The Visionary Who Shaped Modern Los Angeles Living

 A. Quincy Jones – Architect Profile

-Born: April 29, 1913 — Kansas City, Missouri
+- Born: April 29, 1913 — Kansas City, Missouri

-Died: August 3, 1979 — Los Angeles, California (age 66)
+- Died: August 3, 1979 — Los Angeles, California (age 66)

-Style: Mid-Century Modern, Post-and-Beam Residential, Humanist Modernism, California Modernism
+- Style: Mid-Century Modern, Post-and-Beam Residential, Humanist Modernism, California Modernism

-Known For: Collaboration with developer Joseph Eichler to produce mass-market modernist homes, custom residential design throughout Los Angeles, integration of Japanese spatial principles into California architecture, post-and-beam construction, indoor-outdoor living, long tenure as Dean of the USC School of Architecture
+- Known For: Collaboration with developer Joseph Eichler to produce mass-market modernist homes, custom residential design throughout Los Angeles, integration of Japanese spatial principles into California architecture, post-and-beam construction, indoor-outdoor living, and long tenure as Dean of the USC School of Architecture

 In This Article